 A free vaccine against shingles is available for people aged 70 to 79 under the National Immunisation Program.

 Shingles is a painful and debilitating skin rash that often includes blisters.
 The rash usually appears on one side of your face or body and lasts for 2 to 4 weeks.
 Persistent pain from shingles lesions (known as Post Herpetic Neuralgia) can be very severe and can last for a year or more.

 Shingles is caused by the same virus that causes chickenpox.
-You can still develop shingles if you have had chickenpox.
+You can only develop shingles if you have had chickenpox.

-Older people are at high risk of the virus and it can be more severe.
+Older people are more likely to get shingles and it can be more severe.

-The vaccine is free for people over 70 as an ongoing program.
-People aged 71 to 79 are also eligible for the free vaccine through a catch-up program until 2021.
+The vaccine is free for people aged 70 as an ongoing program.
+A catch up program for people aged 71 to 79 years of age is available until 2021.